 Getting involved as a volunteer is a fantastic practical way to reduce feelings of loneliness.
 Volunteering for at least two hours a week may go a long way toward helping to ease feelings of loneliness and isolation, according to research published in Journals of Gerontology: Social Sciences.
 Volunteering almost always involves interacting with others, hence helping to build social connections and reduce isolation.
 In fact, the benefits of volunteering are many.
 If you're feeling alone, think about possible volunteering ideas and start researching what you can do in your local community.

-Animals, especially dogs, can help relieve loneliness
+Animals, especially dogs, help to relieve loneliness

 Main image: shutterstock/Antonio Guillem

 How do you deal with feeling of loneliness?
 Do you have any other ideas to add to the list?
 I'd love to read your suggestions below!
-Head over to the Forum too to share more ideas on combating loneliness.
+Head over to the Forum to share more ideas on combating loneliness.

 Calvin edits the happiness magazine, as well being an artist and travel lover.
 He also enjoys hiking, nature, swimming, yoga, sweaty dancing, and all things vintage!